jacksherling/WhitmanBowl/README.md

 # WhitmanBowl

-A QuizBowl/Trivia buzzer for (but not limited to) Walt Whtiman High School.
+A QuizBowl/Trivia buzzer for (but not limited to) Walt Whitman High School.

 Features:
 - buzzing